elchininet/postcss-rtlcss/README.md

 <details><summary>Expand</summary>
 <p>

-This options, when it is enabled, flips `background-position`, `background-position-x` and `transform-origin` properties if they are expressed in length units using [calc](https://developer.mozilla.org/en-US/docs/Web/CSS/calc):
+When this option is enabled, it flips `background-position`, `background-position-x` and `transform-origin` properties if they are expressed in length units using [calc](https://developer.mozilla.org/en-US/docs/Web/CSS/calc):

 ##### input